Testing the Fractional Integration Parameter Revisited: a Fractional Dickey-Fuller Test: Power and size of the - test

-In this subsection, in Monte Carlo study, we show that the proposed hypotheses test $(1.3)$ based on the DGP $(1.4)$ and in the auxiliary regression model $(1.6)$ fare very well both in terms of power and size when we use the $t$ statistic.
-To investigate the size and power of the hypotheses test $(1.3)$, $10000$ samples of $FI(d)$ Gaussian processes $(1.4)$ are generated and the regression model $(1.6)$ is used to estimate $t$.
-The sample size considered is $n=50$ and $n=250$.
-We will use, as true values of the fractional parameter of integration of the process $y_{t}$, three values of $d:0;$ $0.5$; $1$ and for each value, we specify various values for $d_{0}$.
-If the set of the values of $d_{0}$ for a given value of $d$ is denoted by $S_{d}(d_{0})$ then the sets which will be used for the three values of $d$ are respectively
+In this subsection, through a Monte Carlo study, we show that the proposed $FD$-$F$ test performs very well in terms of power and size when we use the $t $ statistic.
+To investigate the size and power of the $F$-$DF$ test, $10000$ samples of $FI(d)$ Gaussian processes $(2.1)$ are generated and the regression model $(3.3)$ is used to estimate $t$.
+The sample-sizes considered are $n=50$ and $n=250$.
+Three values of $d$ are used$:0;$ $0.5$; $1$.
+For each value, we specify the various values for $d_{0}$.
+Letting $S_{d}(d_{0})$ be the set of values of $d_{0}$ for a given value of $d$, the sets which will be used for the three values of $d$ are respectively

-The tables $1$ and $2$ contain the simulation results on the size of the F-DF test for the hypotheses test $(1.3)$.
-The tables $1$ and $2$ show that the testing problem $(1.3)$ has good performances in terms of size since we have
+Table $2$ and\ Table $3$ give simulation results on the size of the test, (i.e. when $d-d_{0}=\delta\geq0$), where it may be easily seen that the $F$-$DF$ test, based on the auxiliary regression model $(3.3)$, has good performances in terms of size since

+Table $2$ and Table $3$ provide, also, the simulation results on the power of the test (i.e. when $d-d_{0}=\delta<0$)